SiteSupra/sitesupra-docs/docs/di_container.rst

         }
     }

-Root node (``line 14``) must be the same as you package name.
+Root node (``line 14``) must match your package name.
 The rest of configuration definition is standard for Symfony-based applications (``lines 24-38``), except for call of ``->append($this->getServicesDefinition())``, which is inherited from ``AbstractPackageConfiguration`` and enables parsing of ``services`` section of your configuration file.

-Package configuration files are simple yml files, as shown below:
+Package configuration files are simple yml files as shown below:

 .. code-block:: yaml
     :linenos: